Studying & Living

 Is there English news or newspapers?

 - Yes there is.
 The Finnish National Broadcasting Company (YLE) carries news in English.
+You can also easily find English newspapers from the better-equipped bookstores which are located at the city centre.

 How are the Finnish people?

 - We're fine, thank you.
 Finnish people might look hard to approach but are nothing but nice after you meet them.
-They are mostly shy and do not like to start a conversation but given a right moment, they will talk and bond with you, willing to help you with what you need.
+They are mostly shy and do not like to start a conversation, but given a right moment, they will talk and bond with you, willing to help you with what you need.

 Can I trust the police?
 Do I need to bribe them?